NVIDIA/hpc-container-maker/docs/building_blocks.md

 The `openblas` building block builds and installs the [OpenBLAS](https://www.openblas.net) component.

-As a side effect, this building block modifies `LD_LIBRARY_PATH` to include the OpenBLAS build.

 __Parameters__

+- __ldconfig__: Boolean flag to specify whether the OpenBLAS library directory should be added dynamic linker cache.
+If False, then `LD_LIBRARY_PATH` is modified to include the OpenBLAS library directory.
+The default value is False.

 - __make_opts__: List of options to pass to `make`.
 The default value is `USE_OPENMP=1`.